-- (i) bonds issued or guaranteed by an EU member state, an OECD member state, by their local authorities or by supranational bodies and organizations with community, regional or world-wide character, in any case with a minimal rating of BBB and a maturity between 1 and 30 years; - (ii) investment grade corporate bonds issued by issuers located in an EU member state or an OECD member state and a maturity between 1 and 30 years; - (iii) shares or units issued by money market UCIs calculating a daily Net Asset Value and being assigned a rating of AAA or its equivalent; - (iv) shares or units issued by UCITS investing mainly in bonds/shares mentioned in (v) and (vi) below; - (v) main index equity securities quoted on a stock exchange in an EU member state or an OECD member state; - (vi) shares admitted to or dealt in on a regulated market of a Member State of the European Union or on a stock exchange of a Member State of the OECD, on the condition that these shares are included in a main index; - (vii) cash; or - (viii) the collateral may not consist of securities issued by the borrower or any of its legal entities.
+- (i) bonds issued or guaranteed by an EU member state, an OECD member state, by their local authorities or by supranational bodies and organizations with community, regional or world-wide character, in any case with a minimal rating of BBB and a maturity between 1 and 30 years; - (ii) investment grade corporate bonds issued by issuers located in an EU member state or an OECD member state and a maturity between 1 and 30 years; - (iii) shares or units issued by money market UCIs calculating a daily Net Asset Value and being assigned a rating of AAA or its equivalent; - (iv) shares or units issued by UCITS investing mainly in bonds/shares mentioned in (v) and (vi) below; - (v) main index equity securities quoted on a stock exchange in an EU member state or an OECD member state; - (vi) shares admitted to or dealt in on a regulated market of a Member State of the European Union or on a stock exchange of a Member State of the OECD, on the condition that these shares are included in a main index;

+- (vii) cash; or - (viii) the collateral may not consist of securities issued by the borrower or any of its legal entities.
 The collateral will not be highly correlated to the counterparty's performance.

-In respect of securities lending transactions (including Total Return Swaps) and reverse repurchase agreements, the standard approach is that collateral is received by a tri-party agent, whereas in specific cases (e.g. specific government bonds) the collateral can also be received bilaterally.
-In case of a bilateral receipt, which is predominantly applicable to repurchase agreements and Total Return Swaps, the collateral is administrated, monitored and valued by RIAM.
-The collateral received in case of a bilateral receipt is kept on a segregated account at the Depositary (or sub-custodian on the behalf of the Depositary).
-Collateral will be received by way of title transfer in the tri-party account and will be held by the Depositary (or sub-custodian on the behalf of the Depositary) on behalf of the Company in accordance with Luxembourg laws and the Depositary's safekeeping duties under the Depositary Agreement.
-It is valued by a tri-party agent, which acts as an intermediary between the two parties to the securities lending transactions.
+In respect of securities lending transactions (including Total Return Swaps) and reverse repurchase agreements, the standard approach in respect of any Class is that collateral is received by a tri-party agent, whereas in specific cases (e.g. specific government bonds) the collateral can also be received bilaterally.
+In case of a bilateral receipt, which is predominantly applicable to repurchase agreements and Total Return Swaps, the collateral is administered, monitored and valued by RIAM.
+The collateral received in case of a bilateral receipt is kept per Class on a segregated account at the (sub) custodian.
+Collateral received in the tri-party account is valued by a tri-party agent, which acts as an intermediary between the two parties to the securities lending transactions.
 In this case the tri-party agent is responsible for the administration of the collateral, marking to market, and substitution of collateral.
-Securities lending positions and collateral are marked-to-market on a daily basis, in a similar manner and frequency as the assets of the Company, and are monitored by RIAM.
+The securities lending positions and collateral are marked-to-market on a daily basis and are monitored by RIAM.

-Collateral margins (or "haircut") are dependent on the asset type of the out-on-loan securities and collateral received (equities or bonds), on the type of issuers (governments or companies) as well as on the correlation between the out-on-loan securities and the collateral received.
+Collateral margins (or "Haircut") are dependent on the asset type of the out-on-loan securities and collateral received (equities or bonds), on the type of issuers (governments or companies) as well as on the correlation between the out-on-loan securities and the collateral received.
 Under normal circumstances, the collateral received as security for securities lending transactions will be at least 105% of the market value of the securities lent.
 This percentage will be increased for counterparties with a lower perceived creditworthiness and will represent up to 110% of the market value of the securities lent.
 The adequacy of the collateral received vis-à-vis the collateral margins, as well as the adequacy of the collateral margins, is assessed on a daily basis.
-No other re-evaluation of the collateral takes place.
+No other reevaluation of the collateral takes place.